VoxaAI/voxa/docs/starter-kit.rst

 skill
 ^^^^^

-This is where your code to handle alexa requests goes, you will usually have a State Machine definition, this will include :ref:`states <controllers>`, :ref:`middleware` and a :ref:`Model <models>`, :ref:`views-and-variables`
+This is where your code to handle alexa requests goes, you will usually have a State Machine definition, this will include :ref:`states <controllers>`, :ref:`middleware <statemachine-skill>` and a :ref:`Model <models>`, :ref:`views-and-variables`

 speechAssets
 ^^^^^^^^^^^^^